anhaidgroup/py_labeler/docs/contributing.rst

 =====================

-Now that you have an issue you want to fix, enhancement to add, or documentation to improve, you need to learn how to work with GitHub and the *magellan_labeler* code base.
+Now that you have an issue you want to fix, enhancement to add, or documentation to improve, you need to learn how to work with GitHub and the *py_labeler* code base.

 Version control, Git, and GitHub
 --------------------------------

-To the new user, working with Git is one of the more daunting aspects of contributing to *magellan_labeler*.
+To the new user, working with Git is one of the more daunting aspects of contributing to *py_labeler*.
 It can very quickly become overwhelming, but sticking to the guidelines below will help keep the process straightforward and mostly trouble free.
 As always, if you are having difficulties please feel free to ask for help.

-The code is hosted on `GitHub <https://www.github.com/anhaidgroup/magellan_labeler>`_.
+The code is hosted on `GitHub <https://www.github.com/anhaidgroup/py_labeler>`_.
 To contribute you will need to sign up for a `free GitHub account
 <https://github.com/signup/free>`_.
 We use `Git <http://git-scm.com/>`_ for
 version control to allow many people to work together on the project.